RosoVRgarden/VRgarden-tutorials/VRgarden_recipe1.md

 <p align="left"><img src="images/recipe108.jpg"/></p>

-9. In order to add locomotion to your VR, select the XR Origin in the hierarchy and add the following: <b>Locomotion System</b>.<b>Continuous Move Provider (Action-based), <b>Character controller driver</b> and <b>Character Controller</b> by clicking on the Add Component button.
+9. In order to add locomotion to your VR, select the XR Origin in the hierarchy and add the following: <b>Locomotion System</b>.<b>Continuous Move Provider (Action-based), Character controller driver</b> and <b>Character Controller</b> by clicking on the Add Component button.

 <p align="left"><img src="images/recipe109.jpg"/></p>